ZZirbel/daily-intelligence-chrome-extension/SETUP.md

 1. Open Chrome and go to: `chrome://extensions/`
 2. Enable **"Developer mode"** (toggle in top right)
 3. Click **"Load unpacked"**
-4. Navigate to and select your `chrome-daily-dashboard` folder
+4. Navigate to and select your `daily-intelligence-chrome-extension` folder
 5. The extension should appear in your extensions list

 ### Step 3.4: Test the Extension

 1. Open a new tab (Ctrl+T or Cmd+T)
-2. You should see the AI Daily Dashboard instead of Chrome's default new tab page
+2. You should see the Daily Intelligence instead of Chrome's default new tab page
 3. If you see "Executive summaries not yet generated," that's expected - run the Python script first

 ### Troubleshooting Chrome Extension